 Program Name (Campus Location) GP=Grande Prairie Campus FV=Fairview Campus Grade 10 English & Math Grade 11 Math 1 Grade 11 English Grade 12 English Grade 12 Math Additional requirements and competitive selection information Parts and Materials Technician (FV) \checkmark \checkmark Plus Grade 11 Science; or pass apprenticeship entrance exam - Contact Student Services, Fairview for details.
 Personal Trainer (GP) See Program for more details.
-Perioperative Nursing, Post-RN Must be a Registered Nurse.
-See Program for more details.
-Power Engineering (FV) \checkmark English 30-1 or 30-2; 65% in Math 30-1 or 70% in Math 30-2; and 65% in Chemistry 30 or Physics 30.
+Power Engineering (FV) \checkmark \checkmark English 30-1 or 30-2; 65% in Math 30-1 or 70% in Math 30-2; and 65% in Chemistry 30 or Physics 30.
 See Program for more details Think Big Service Technician (FV) \checkmark \checkmark High school diploma.
 Canadian Citizenship or Permanent Residency required.
 Unit Clerk (GP) \checkmark High school diploma.
 60% in English 30-1 or 65% in English 30-2; 50% in Math 20-1 or 20-2.
 Visual Arts and Design (GP) \checkmark English 30-1.
 No portfolio required for first year.
 Admission to the second year requires successful completion of the first year; a portfolio and letter of intent may be required.
-Welding, Pre-Employment \checkmark Plus grade 10 Science or pass Apprenticeship Entrance Exam.
+Welding, Pre-Employment Plus grade 10 Science or pass Apprenticeship Entrance Exam.
 See Program for more details.
 Notes: 1.
-Grade 11 Math requirem The academic levels listed above a - ill the rea quirements.
+Grade 11 Math requirements: Generally, Math 24 does NOT fulfill the requirements.
+The academic levels listed above are subject to change from year to year.
 GPRC reserves the right to suspend or cancel programs, or make other changes deemed necessary.